makary-s/obsidian-metafolders/README.md

 ## Support & Feedback

 Your contributions and feedback are invaluable!
 If you have any suggestions, improvements, or questions, please don't hesitate to submit a pull request, open an issue, or reach out through any contact listed in my profile [here](https://github.com/makary-s).

+## Changelog

+-   [2024.03.02] Now you can specify properties or a heading from which the file title will be derived.
+This can be done in the settings under the "Title source" section.